Search in medicinals

 Properties: Acrid; hot.

-Channel entry: spleen and large intestine channels.
+Channel entry: Spleen and large intestine channels.

 - Warms the center and disperses cold: Stomach cold with cold pain in the stomach duct and abdomen